DavidHuie/jiffy/README.md

 Note: the subscription can be reused by a consumer if the subscription is remade with the same parameters before the TTL expires.

+## Receiving messages

-To fetch a message published to the topic, listen on the subscription's response channel:
+To receive messages published to the topic, listen on the subscription's response channel:

 ```go